Color Star Technology Announces Machine Gun Kelly will certainly join its "Fearless, Color World" Online Concert

 Forward-Looking Statements

-Certain declarations made here are “forward-looking statements” within the significance of the “safe harbor” arrangements of the Private Securities Litigation Reform Act of1995 Forward- looking declarations might be recognized by the use words such as “anticipate”, “believe”, “expect”, “estimate”, “plan”, “outlook”, and also “project” and also various other comparable expressions that forecast or suggest future occasions or patterns or that are not declarations of historic issues.
-Such progressive declarations consist of business strategies, purposes, assumptions and also purposes of the events complying with the conclusion of the procurement, and also HHT’s approximated and also future outcomes of procedures, service techniques, affordable placement, sector atmosphere and also prospective development chances.
-These progressive declarations show the existing evaluation of existing details and also undergo numerous dangers and also unpredictabilities.
-As an outcome, care needs to be worked out in depending on progressive declarations.
-Due to understood and also unidentified dangers, our real outcomes might vary materially from our assumptions or forecasts.
-All progressive declarations attributable to the Company or individuals acting upon its part are specifically certified in their whole by these aspects.
-Other than as needed under the safety and securities legislations, the Company does not presume a task to upgrade these progressive declarations.
-The list below aspects, to name a few, can create real outcomes to vary materially from those explained in these progressive declarations: there is unpredictability because of the COVID-19 pandemic and also the effect it will certainly carry HHT’s procedures, the need for the HHT’s services and products, worldwide supply chains and also financial task generally.
-These and also various other dangers and also unpredictabilities are outlined in the various other public filings with the Securities and also Exchange Commission (the “SEC”) by HHT.
-Additional details worrying these and also various other aspects that might affect our assumptions and also forecasts will certainly be discovered in our routine filings with the SEC, including our Annual Report on Form 20- F for the finished June 30, 2019 HHT’s SEC filings are offered openly on the SEC’s web site at www.sec.gov.
-HHT disclaims any type of commitment to upgrade the progressive declarations, whether as an outcome of brand-new details, future occasions or otherwise.
+Certain declarations made here are “forward-looking statements” within the definition of the “safe harbor” stipulations of the Private Securities Litigation Reform Act of1995 Forward- looking declarations might be determined by the use words such as “anticipate”, “believe”, “expect”, “estimate”, “plan”, “outlook”, as well as “project” as well as various other comparable expressions that forecast or show future occasions or fads or that are not declarations of historic issues.
+Such positive declarations consist of business strategies, purposes, assumptions as well as objectives of the celebrations adhering to the conclusion of the purchase, as well as HHT’s approximated as well as future outcomes of procedures, organisation approaches, affordable setting, market setting as well as prospective development chances.
+These positive declarations mirror the present evaluation of existing details as well as undergo different dangers as well as unpredictabilities.
+As an outcome, care should be worked out in relying upon positive declarations.
+Due to recognized as well as unidentified dangers, our real outcomes might vary materially from our assumptions or estimates.
+All positive declarations attributable to the Company or individuals acting upon its part are specifically certified in their whole by these aspects.
+Other than as needed under the protections legislations, the Company does not presume an obligation to upgrade these positive declarations.
+The list below aspects, to name a few, can create real outcomes to vary materially from those defined in these positive declarations: there is unpredictability because of the COVID-19 pandemic as well as the effect it will certainly carry HHT’s procedures, the need for the HHT’s services and products, international supply chains as well as financial task as a whole.
+These as well as various other dangers as well as unpredictabilities are described in the various other public filings with the Securities as well as Exchange Commission (the “SEC”) by HHT.
+Additional details worrying these as well as various other aspects that might affect our assumptions as well as estimates will certainly be discovered in our routine filings with the SEC, including our Annual Report on Form 20- F for the finished June 30, 2019 HHT’s SEC filings are offered openly on the SEC’s internet site at www.sec.gov.
+HHT disclaims any type of commitment to upgrade the positive declarations, whether as an outcome of brand-new details, future occasions or otherwise.

 Color Star Technology Co.,Ltd